-If the customer does not tick the box and manually enters their information:
+If the customer does not select the checkbox and manually enters their information:

-If a customer does not tick the box and manually enters a postcode in the shipping form that matches the postcode in the payment information form, then Risk Manager will show a match, even if the postcode they enter in the billing form is different.
+If a customer does not click the checkbox and manually enters a postcode in the shipping form that matches the postcode in the payment information form, then Risk Manager will show a match, even if the postcode they enter in the billing form is different.

-If the customer does not tick the box, and manually enters matching postcode in the billing and shipping form, but the postcode is different than in the payment information form, then Risk Manager will show a mismatch, even though the eCommerce website might say “match”.
+If the customer does not click the checkbox, and manually enters matching postcodes in the billing and shipping form, but the postcode is different than in the payment information form, then Risk Manager will show a mismatch, even though the eCommerce website might say “match.”

-Why does Risk Manager not tick the postcode in the billing address form?
+Why does Risk Manager not check the postcode in the billing address form?